fortrabbit/legal/sub-processors.md

 ### Support service

 The little chat bubble on the bottom right is powered by **Intercom**.
 This service collects some meta-data, like browser, operating system and geo location when you interact and provide your name and e-mail to get in touch with us.
 For identified Accounts we share your name, company, e-mail and the additional meta-data via API.
 This helps us giving you a personal and fast support.
 In general the support channel is chat, but it is not limited to that.
 The help desk is also employed when you write an e-mail to "support@fortrabbit.com" and possibly other addresses.
 Sometimes our answers in the support desk might be delivered by e-mail to make sure they'll reach you.
 When you delete your Account with fortrabbit, the connected data-set will also get deleted.
+See [Intercom Terms](https://www.intercom.com/terms-and-policies#terms).

 ### Product information subscription